 As a COHABITANT, you will be expected to contribute to the day to day chores of keeping the living spaces tidy.

-KITCHEN DUTIES - Cleaning up after all meals, washing/drying dishes.
+KITCHEN DUTIES - We do the cooking most of the time, so volunteers can help by doing the clean up after meals, washing/drying dishes.
 If volunteers would like to cook one or two meals per week, it would be much appreciated.

 FIELDWORK - When working offsite, on fields away from the homestead, the days may be longer, and we'll always have a picnic lunch.